Today, I continue where I left off in yesterday's post, “Did Vaccines Cause My Son's Autism ~ Part One“.

 I'll never forget the day that I knew something was really wrong.

-The day that I knew our lives had changed forever.
+The day I knew our lives had changed forever.

 The history–For weeks, or maybe months, our son had been developing an anxiety about his clothing being wet.
 He would repeatedly ask us if he could change his pants, shirt, or socks if he got even the smallest amount of water on them.
 It was sad to see him so distraught about it and to wonder if this obsessive questioning would ever end.